Reyniergc/memory_card/README.md

 # memory_card
 Project realized during the Udacity Front-End Nano Degree

-Main gool of the project memory card.
+Main goal of the project memory card.

-The main gool of this project is create a frendly game where the players should discover all couple of cards with the same image in this case the game finish and the player wins.
+The main gool of this project is create a friendly game where the players should discover all couple of cards with the same image in this case the game finish and the player wins.

 **Dependencies external Frameworks:**